mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 - Secretly believes he's not smart enough for political situations

 ### Background & History
 Born to a minor military family.
 Enlisted at 16, served on the border.
-Met then-Prince Aldric during a skirmish—saved his life.
+Met then-Prince Thorin during a skirmish—saved his life.
 Rose through ranks on merit and royal favor.
 Became Commander of the Elite Guard at 35.

 Has personally killed over 200 enemies in combat.
 Never lost a duel.
 The sword "Blackblade" is an heirloom that has been in his family since the Worldrend—supposedly forged from a piece of meteoric iron from that catastrophe.